catjsteam/iOSCatjsRunner/README.md

 **iOS - Catjs Runner** is a part of [catjs](https://github.com/catjsteam/catjs)

-With this project you can run you catjs tests on iOS devices
+With this project you can run your catjs tests on iOS devices

 We recommend you to start with our tutorials on :